-Vehicular ingress and egress into the South portion is provided from SE 2nd Court.
-The applicant is proposing to provide 616 parking spaces on site, serving both the South and North portions.
-A sidewalk with a minimum 7-foot-wide clear path, lined with shade trees, is planned for the perimeter of the South Portion, providing for approximately 730 linear feet of new sidewalk.
+Vehicular ingress into the North portion is provided from SE 1st Street with egress on to SE 2nd Street.
+The applicant is proposing a 616-space parking garage in South portion, serving both the South and North portions.
+A sidewalk with a minimum 7-foot-wide clear path, lined with shade trees is planned for the perimeter of North portion, providing 912 linear feet of new sidewalk.